AlirioLau/metalkit.github.io/_posts/2017-06-30-introducing-metal-2.markdown

 }
 {% endhighlight %}

-Finally, we also have the use case of referencing other argument buffers.
+Finally, we also have the use case of referencing other argument buffers (`multiple indirections`).
 Imagine a structure to represent an instance (character) that will have a pointer to the `Material` structure such that many instances can point to the same material.
 Likewise, imagine another structure to represent a tree of nodes where each `Node` would have a pointer to the `Instance` structure which will act as an array of instances in the node:

 {% highlight swift %}struct Instance {
     float4 position;